dcunited001/dcunited001.github.io/_drafts/2019-03-21-who-touched-that-clock-an-iq-test.md

 The most expensive gear positions are times where the hand's are all on the left side of the clock.

-Part ③ What math would allow you to model this physical system with a
+#### Part ③ What math would allow you to model this physical system with a cyclic state machine?

-#CyclicStateMachine?
-Did you picture the combinatorial system of gear
-positions, abstracted from time?
+Did you picture the combinatorial system of gear positions, abstracted from time?
 Can you imagine doing the same for other physical systems?
-What other physical systems require reasoning about cyclic #StateMachines, combinatorially?
+What other physical systems require reasoning about cyclic
+#StateMachines, combinatorially?

 Reasoning about this can unlock your brain's ability to intuitively reason about physical systems using #Combinatorial #HopfAlgebra, which